sourcegraph/about/blogposts/2021/dev-tool-time-liz-fong-jones.md

 One of Liz's desktop machines has an ARM64 processor, and she notes that it runs on 25 watts, roughly a quarter of a comparable AMD64/Intel CPU.
 ARM64 processors are generally more energy efficient, very performant, and can be cheaper than alternatives.
 Honeycomb already runs part of its compute workflows on ARM64, despite the relative paucity of cloud providers.
 Liz's own ARM64 desktop makes it easy to run native builds locally, while CircleCI's support for ARM64 automates the process for other developers at Honeycomb.

 The use of ARM64 is compelling, not just for the performance and cost.
 It's also part of a future of computing that attends to the sustainability of our environment given the ever expanding role of computing in society.
 This concern for sustainability isn't just business, but a commitment that shapes Liz's own choices in hardware.

+Watch below to hear Liz discuss the benefits and limitations of ARM64 in the current development ecosystem.

 <div class="container my-4 video-embed embed-responsive embed-responsive-16by9">
     <video controls src="https://sourcegraphstatic.com/blog/dev-tool-time/dev-tool-time-fong-jones-arm64.mp4"></video>